CompuTec/wms-docs/user-guide/transactions/goods-receipt-po/based-on-existing-document.md

   c.
 New SU button - if the Hide SU option is turned on and the Warehouse is without Bin Location, SU Details will not be displayed.

   d.
 Tooltip, gdzie możemy dodać nowy indeks lub otwieramy menu SU.
-A tooltip for adding a new Item or open SU menu.
+A tooltip for adding a new Item or opening the SU menu.

   ![Document Details](./media/from-base-main-document-details-su-scanned.png)